Ilses/gnui/README.md

 ## Known issues
   - Main quest support is only mostly-complete.
 There will be bugs.
 Currently, this is a mostly-functional demo.
-  - We're not saving node state.
+  - We're not saving any node state.
 Thus, changes to node positions will not be saved.
-  - Yes, the color-coding needs to change / exist.
-Let me know if you have suggestions.
-    - A Solarized dark mode would probably be nice

 ## Wishlist
   - Nodes can have images, e.g. zone image, orb predicted monster, etc.